Huerte/Gitomation/Inspirational_Quote.md

 ### "We have to live life with a sense of urgency so not a minute is wasted." - Les Brown
 ### "In order to carry a positive action, we must develop here a positive vision." - Dalai Lama
 ### "A minute's success pays the failure of years." - Robert Browning
+### "Some people are old at 18 and some are young at 90.
+Time is a concept that humans created." - Yoko Ono